tevoran/TGJGE/doc/API.md

 void TG_destroy_music(TG_music *music);
 ```

+It is possible to use MP3 and WAV files as background music.

 #### Interacting with Music

 There are two different ways of starting a music.
 It can be